nzlbob/sfrpg-galactic-trade/readme.md

 ## License

 This module is not licensed and developed for shits and giggles.
 Starfinder belongs to Paizo.
+SFRPG-VTT belongs to some great dudes who remain nameless

 ## Contact